elastic/connectors-ruby/README.md

 **The connector will be operated by an administrative user from within Kibana.**

 > Note: The connector framework is a tech preview feature.
 Tech preview features are subject to change and are not covered by the support SLA of general release (GA) features.
-Elastic plans to promote this feature to GA in a future release.

 Before getting started, review important information about this feature: